danny-briskin/danny-briskin.github.io/docs/_posts/2021-08-17-maintaining-changes.markdown

 will succeed.

 In the same way, we can enforce users to add a type of change (from predefined list), business area and other useful information.
-In fact, all specification exists and can be used.
+In fact, all specifications exist and can be used.
 See [Semantic Version](https://semver.org/) or [Conventional Commits](https://www.conventionalcommits.org/).

-There are only two drawbacks in git hooks:
+There are only two drawbacks for git hooks:
-1. Hooks are not saved in version control, so it is not easy to propagate it to all project participants.
+1. Hooks are not saved in version control, so it is not easy to spread it to all project participants.
-2. Hooks are not always crossplatformed.
-You need to use a high level programming language to make it work crossplatform but you have to have that language installed on every device where hooks are used.
+2. Hooks are not always cross-platformed.
+You need to use a high-level programming language to make it work cross-platform but you must have that language installed on every device where hooks are used.

 On the other hand, there are systems with built-in (and highly customizable) hooks, like Bitbucket.
 A "must have" thing to turn on there is [Require issue keys in commit messages](https://support.atlassian.com/bitbucket-cloud/docs/link-to-a-web-service/) and you can enjoy commits with a link to task number.

 # Let's automate changelog
 Having forced contributors to make intelligible commit messages, let's automate changelog creation.
 Let me introduce one of such applications: [Standard Version](https://github.com/conventional-changelog/standard-version).
-It uses [Node.js](https://nodejs.org/en/) as an engine, so it has to be installed prior to use.
+It uses [Node.js](https://nodejs.org/en/) as an engine, so it must be installed prior to use.
-Even though it was designed for [Angular](https://angular.io/) it can be easily used in most of software project that have Git as a VCS.
+Even though it was designed for [Angular](https://angular.io/) it can be easily used in most software projects that have Git as a VCS.
-The idea of the application is to maintain previous version (that was already in chahgelog) and add all new commits (done in a Conventional way) as a release notes between previuous and current versions.
-It makes tag for the new version in Git, and changes previous version to new one in configuration file(s) for the project.
+The idea of the application is to maintain previous version (that was already in changelog) and add all new commits (done in a Conventional way) as a release notes between previous and current versions.
+It makes tag for the updated version in Git and changes previous version to new one in configuration file(s) for the project.
 The application is customizable, using command line parameters and configuration files you can achieve a perfect changelog like this.
 ![](/images/changelog_01.png)